-In case the arrest proves to be wrongful, the defendant can claim compensation for all damages resulting from the wrongful arrest whereby payment is to be made out of the claimant's counter security deposited with the court.
+In case the arrest proves to be wrongful, the defendant can claim compensation for all damages resulting from the wrongful arrest whereby payment can be made from the claimant's counter security deposited with the court.

 25. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?